UPDATE Sept. 25, 2020: STEP Export stays in Fusion 360 for personal use

 Yes.
 Fusion 360 for Personal Use remains free.
 It’s not going away.

-2 – What does the 10 active documents change really mean?
+2 – What does the 10 active documents change mean?

-You still keep your data and can have unlimited number of documents (3D design, drawing, PCB) as well as projects (top level folders in your data panel) in your account.
+You still keep your data and can have an unlimited number of documents (3D design, drawing, PCB) as well as projects (top-level folders in your data panel) in your account.

 - Today all your designs and documents are active by default.
 You can open any design no matter how old or new and they will open.